 3VR lands $15 million funding round

-SAN FRANCISCO--One of the by-products of November's announcement by IBM of a new searchable video product is renewed focus on 3VR Security, which in October announced it had raised $15 million in Series C funding, led by DAG Ventures.
+SAN FRANCISCO--One of the by-products of last week's announcement by IBM of a new searchable video product is renewed focus on 3VR Security, which in October announced it had raised $15 million in Series C funding, led by DAG Ventures.
 The round included follow-on investments by VantagePoint Venture Partners and In-Q-Tel, the venture capital firm funded by the Central Intelligence Agency.

 DAG general partner Greg Williams said it was 3VR's video searching and indexing capabilities that made the company "a phenomenal opportunity" for investment.